electron/website/blog/electron-30-0.md

 ### Highlights

 - ASAR Integrity fuse now supported on Windows [#40504](https://github.com/electron/electron/pull/40504)
   - Existing apps with ASAR Integrity enabled may not work on Windows if not configured correctly.
+Apps using Electron packaging tools should upgrade to `@electron/packager@18.3.1` or `@electron/forge@7.4.0`.
   - Take a look at our [ASAR Integrity tutorial](https://www.electronjs.org/docs/latest/tutorial/asar-integrity) for more information.
 - Added `WebContentsView` and `BaseWindow`, deprecating & replacing `BrowserView` [#35658](https://github.com/electron/electron/pull/35658)
 - Added `net` module to utility process [#40017](https://github.com/electron/electron/pull/40017)